emcoglab/ldm-query/README.md

 These are all the options, what they mean, what values they can take, and what modes they are used with.

 -   `--corpus <corpus-name>`: The corpus `<corpus-name>` will be used.
-    Required in all LDMQ modes.
+    Required in all LDM-Query modes.
     The permissible values of `<corpus-name>` are:
     -   `bnc` to use the 100-million-word BNC corpus.
     -   `subtitles` to use the 200-million-word BBC Subtitles corpus.